nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_08_Debut-game_create_star_class.md

 ### 🟦 Think of it like this:

 if you had to go grocery shopping every time you wanted a snack, you'd waste a lot of time.

+- - Instead, you grab everything in one go and have it on hand!
+This approach not only saves resources but also makes it easier to manage changes.